 - A sense of guilt when saying no

 - Perfectionist traits

 Even though codependency isn’t a mental illness, it can be challenging to overcome alone.
 However, codependency can be successfully treated with psychotherapy (talk therapy).
 In therapy, a person can learn how repressed emotions, low self-esteem, and past traumas shape their behavior with a mental health professional.

 Psychotherapy can also help a person learn how setting boundaries is paramount in becoming a healthier version of themselves.
-They can also become more assertive, and get their needs met in a healthy fashion.
+They can also become more assertive and get their needs met healthily.

 If you or a loved one are ready to get help, contact us at 866-768-0528 or visit our admissions department.